aantipov/moiva-blog/content/post/2021-04-28-migration-from-vue-cli-to-vite.md

 {{< figure src="/blog/images/2021-04-vue-cli-to-vite/vite-downloads.png" alt="Moiva.io screenshot of Vite monthly downloads and GitHub stars charts" caption="Vite's npm downloads and GitHub stars statistics.
 Source: [Moiva.io](https://moiva.io/?npm=vite)" >}}

 It is worth mentioning that Vite is not tied to VueJS.
-It is a framework agnostic tool and there are people who already use it in their React projects.
+It is a framework-agnostic tool and there are people who already use it in their React projects.

 Vite essentially does 2 things:
 - provides a dev server with HMR (Hot Module Reloading)